What is Stress and How to Deal With It

 And what is stress?

 Anxiety, on the other hand, may not have a specific stressor and sustains over a period of time.
-Read more about anxiety in our anxiety blogs.
+Read more about anxiety in our articles, here.

-Stressors are not just task-based like an exam or job interview coming up.
-They can be based on issues in a relationship, a life event like a wedding or baby shower, or difficulties with a load of things that you are carrying.
+Stressors are not just task-based like a job interview coming up.
+They can be based on issues in a relationship, a life event like a wedding, or baby shower, or difficulties with a load of things that you are carrying.

 Step 1